phillipluong/PyTorchProjects/Crime Dataset Analysis/README.md

 # Analysing the New York City Crime Dataset (alongside a couple of other datasets)

+Before I start this report, I would like to thank Yoga Pratama Suryanto for his assistance with analysing the MTA dataset.
+This analysis would have not been possible without his continued support.
 This week, I'm going to be running through an overview of the datasets I was looking at a while ago (the New York City Crime Datasets).
 - Previously, I was looking through the crime dataset to predict the number of crime events in future time steps given some prior information.
 - Let's see how I can develop with this, or what tools I can use in an upcoming project soon!